fubarhouse/dvm/README.md

   This role can be found on the Galaxy at https://galaxy.ansible.com/detail#/role/5868

+  This role was produced to work along-side [Jeff Geerling](https://twitter.com/geerlingguy)s' [DrupalVM](http://www.drupalvm.com/) and it works well for that purpose.

 ### Install script

 To install or update dvm, you can use Wget:

     `wget -O /usr/local/bin/dvm https://raw.githubusercontent.com/fubarhouse/dvm/master/dvm`

+And then you can ensure all the dependencies (composer, unzip etc) are installed using:

+    `dvm initialize`

+Dependencies include a default Drush installation (installed at ~/drush/) using composer, but it won't take long.

+Dependencies not installed via the initialization argument (currently) include:

+* pear
+* wget
+* unzip

 ### Manual install